Afreda323/learn-dev/README.md

 As previously mentioned, JavaScript has many flavors and can do many things.
 But the best way to learn it is by learning the basics in the browser.
 The below course is in my opinion one of the best out there for familiarizing yourself with the language, as well as how to make things happen in a web app.

+There is a lot of content here, from Javascript to package managers(npm) to even build automation tools like Webpack.

 ##### Courses

 - Udemy course